Pavin Smith Player Props: Diamondbacks vs. Guardians

-The Arizona Diamondbacks and Pavin Smith, who went 1-for-3 with an RBI last time in action, battle Shane Bieber and the Cleveland Guardians at Chase Field, Saturday at 10:10 PM ET.
+The Arizona Diamondbacks and Pavin Smith (.278 slugging percentage over his past 10 games, including one homer), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game, he went 1-for-3 with an RBI against the Guardians.
+In his last game he had a one-hit showing (1-for-3) against the Guardians.

 Pavin Smith Game Info & Props vs. the Guardians